 1. Aerosol Products

-Aerosols have been known to cause greenhouse gases since their invention many decades ago, however their use is still widespread although with less potent gases than originally used.
-For recycling purposes the cans are usually aluminium and can be placed with items like tins, the tops are usually non-recyclable plastic.
-Spraying aerosols such as deodorants excessively in your home can lead to a build up of gases harmful to your health and the planet.
+Aerosols have been known to cause greenhouse gases since their invention many decades ago, however, their use is still widespread although with less potent gases than originally used.
+For recycling purposes the cans are usually aluminum and can be placed with items like tins, the tops are usually non-recyclable plastic.
+Spraying aerosols such as deodorants excessively in your home can lead to a build-up of gases harmful to your health and the planet.